 Credit Limit.
-Your initial credit limit is on the card carrier.
+Your initial credit limit will be sent to you with your credit card.
 After that, your credit limit appears on your billing statement.
 The full amount of your credit limit is available to use where the card is honored.
-We will notify you separately what part of your credit limit is available for cash advances.
-That part is called the cash advance limit.
-We may reduce or increase your credit limit or cash advance limit at any time for any reason as permitted by law.
+We may reduce or increase your credit limit at any time for any reason as permitted by law.
 We will notify you of any change, but the change may take effect before you receive the notice.
 You should always keep your total balance below the credit limit.
 However, if the total balance goes over your credit limit you still must pay us.
 If your account has a credit balance, we may reduce the credit balance by any new charges on your account.
 You may not maintain a credit balance in excess of your credit limit.